 - Annual wellness check-up

 - Aortic aneurysm screening

 - Blood pressure

 - Bone density test to screen for osteoporosis

 - Breastfeeding support, supplies and counseling

 - Cholesterol and lipid level screening

 - Colorectal cancer screening, including

 - one fecal occult blood test; and

 - one flexible sigmoidoscopy, or colonoscopy or double contrast barium enema

 - Contraceptive counseling and sterilization procedures

 - Diabetes screening

 - Eye chart vision screening

-- Generic, single-source brand and multi-source brand FDA-approved contraceptives and FDA-approved women's over-the-counter (OTC) contraceptives (female condoms, spermicides) all requiring a prescription from a Provider
+- Generic, FDA-approved contraceptives and FDA-approved women's over-the-counter (OTC) contraceptives (female condoms, spermicides) all requiring a prescription from a Provider

 - Prescription medications, such as Tamoxifen or Raloxifene, for women who are at increased risk for breast cancer as recommended by the United States Preventive Services Task Force (USPSTF-B recommendation).
 A prescription from a Provider and prior authorization are required.

+- Certain low to moderate dose statins will be covered at 100% for the primary prevention of cardiovascular disease per guidance from the USPSTF (U.S. Preventive Services Task Force)

 - Gynecological examination

 - Hearing screening

 - Height, weight and BMI

 - Mammography screening

 - Pap test

 - Prostate exam (digital rectal exam)

 - Prostate specific antigen test (PSA)

 - Screening and counseling for interpersonal and domestic violence

 - Screening and counseling for sexually transmitted infections including human immunodeficiency virus (HIV)

 - Screening for depression

 - Screening for gestational diabetes for women 24 to 28 weeks pregnant, and at high risk of developing gestational diabetes

 - Screenings during pregnancy

-- including but not limited to, hepatitis, asymptomatic bacteriuria, Rh incompatibility, syphilis, iron deficiency anemia, gonorrhea, chlamydia and HIV
+- including but not limited to, hepatitis, asymptomatic bacteriuria, Rh incompatibility,

+syphilis, iron deficiency anemia, gonorrhea, chlamydia and HIV

 - Testing for human papillomavirus (HPV)